ibeltagy/pl-semantics/README.md

 	~/mln-semantics$ bin/condor.sh submit EXP_DIR_PREFIX STEP ARGS

-for example: submit the sick dataset to condor.
+for example: submit the sick-sts  dataset to condor.
 Output from condor will be saved in condor/firstExp.exp/ .
 Each Condor job contains 10 pairs of sentences.
-Run each pair for 30 seconds, and do not print any log
+Run each pair for 30 seconds, and do not print any log.
+Use PSL and for the STS task

-	~/mln-semantics$ bin/condor.sh submit condor/firstExp 10 sick-rte -timeout 30000 -log OFF
+	~/mln-semantics$ bin/condor.sh submit condor/firstExp 10 sick-sts -task sts -softLogic psl -timeout 30000 -log OFF

 * Prints a list of the tasks without submitting anything.
 This is helpful to check the number of tasks and arguments before submitting the tasks.